Skip to content

 sudo chown -R root /opt/safecall

-sudo safecall service --user root
+sudo safecall integrations systemd --user root

 Repair Installation